puzzle/puzzle.opnsense/docs/docsite/rst/development_guide.rst

 Testing Your Code
 =================

 These steps require for the local pipenv to be set up.
+In addition to the pipenv it is required to have **docker** installed as well.
+This is required by ``ansible-test`` such that all sanity and unit tests can be run in docker environments against all supported Python versions configured in ``tests/config.yml``.

 Local Unit Tests
 ----------------